RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 avoid_safe_mode=1
 force_turbo=0
 ```
 If your Rapberry Pi crashes (freezes etc.), please use lower settings.
 Sometimes it seems to run stable, but crashes in emulationstation or running a game.
-To test the stability and a possible SD Card corruption, I recommend to you use a stresstest Skript. e.g. from [elinux.org](http://elinux.org/RPi_config.txt#Overclock_stability_test):
+To test the stability and a possible SD Card corruption, I recommend to use a stresstest script. e.g. from [elinux.org](http://elinux.org/RPi_config.txt#Overclock_stability_test):

 **`/home/pi/stresstest.sh`**